 Mills’ legacy continues to grow, thanks to Running Strong for American Indian Youth, a nonprofit he co-founded to support Native American communities.

-For more on Mills’ incredible story, read Kansas Alumni’s 2014 feature on the KU alumnus.
+For more on Mills’ incredible story, read Kansas Alumni magazine’s 2014 feature on the KU alumnus.